 Deciding on Trails is not a “how-to” for structuring a trail town program.
 Instead, it is a call to action for the dedicated individuals who want to cultivate a trail culture, embrace trail town best practices, and once and for all “decide on trails.”

-*For orders outside of the U.S. we recommend ordering through Amazon to save on shipping rates.
+For orders outside of the United States, Amy recommends ordering through Amazon to save on shipping.

-I spent years dreaming of writing a book about Trail Towns.
-I even conducted a few interviews as early as 2014 before setting the project down.
-It would take another six years before I had a plan and was ready to, at last, WRITE THE BOOK.
-(Truth be told, had I written it in 2014, it would have been a very different book.)
+I spent years dreaming of writing a book about trail towns.
+I conducted a few interviews as early as 2014, but it took me until 2020 to finally write the book.
+Truth be told, had I written it in 2014, it would have been a very different book.

 I started Deciding on Trails: 7 Practices of Healthy Trail Towns in January 2020 during a lull in my consulting work.
-By April, I had a company (Plug & Play Publishing) to work with and already had a few chapters in the bag.
-Another eight months later I had a proof copy in my hands.
+By April, I started working with Plug & Play Publishing and had a few chapters done.
+Finally, eight months later, I had a proof copy in my hands.

-Part I examines the first 15 years of Trail Towns, beginning with the first multi-community program, launched along the Great Allegheny Passage by the Allegheny Trail Alliance and The Progress Fund.
-Part I also tells the story of how trail and community advocates in other places adapted the model and how your community can, too.
+- Part I: An examination of the first 15 years of trail towns.
+It all began with the first multi-community program along the Great Allegheny Passage launched by the Allegheny Trail Alliance and The Progress Fund.
+Part I tells the story of how trails and community advocates adopted the model and how your community can, too.

-Part II focuses on actionable steps you can take to make the most of your trail by following seven best practices of healthy Trail Towns.
+- Part II: Actionable steps you can take to make the most of your trails by following seven best practices of healthy trail towns.

 - Part III: Future of trail towns.
 Part III provides considerations on navigating through difficult times and what may be in the future for trail towns.